I’m a PhD student at UW-Madison working with Yuhang Zhao studying

 My primary research interests include human-computer interaction (HCI), extended reality (AR / VR / MR

-/ XR), accessibility (a11y), and intelligent systems.
-My PhD thesis focuses on using computer vision and large language models to make extended reality platforms more accessible to people with disabilities.
+My current work uses AI techniques to make extended reality platforms more accessible to people with disabilities.

 languages), esports, and healthcare.